inosca/ebau/README.md

 ### Predefined credentials

-The following administator accounts are present in Keycloak or the DB,
+The following administrator accounts are present in Keycloak or the DB,
 respectively:

 | _Application_ | _Role_      | _Username_ | _Password_ | _Notes_ |